Nella Larsen: Early life

-Nella Larsen was born Nellie Walker, in a poor district of south Chicago known as the Levee, on April 13, 1891.
-Her mother was Pederline Marie Hansen, a Danish immigrant, born 1868 in Brahetrolleborg parish on the island of Fyn (Funen).
-Her mother, who went by Mary Larsen (sometimes misspelled Larson) in the U.S., worked as a seamstress and domestic worker in Chicago.
-She would die in 1951 in Santa Monica, Los Angeles County.
+Nella Larsen was born Nellie Walker, in a poor district of south Chicago known as the Levee, on April 13, 1891 (though Larsen would frequently claim to have been born in 1893).
+Her mother was Pederline Marie Hansen, an ethnically Danish immigrant, probably born in 1868, possibly in Schleswig-Holstein.
+Migrating to the USA around 1886 and going by the name Mary, Larsen's mother worked as a seamstress and domestic worker in Chicago.
+She died in 1951 in Santa Monica, Los Angeles County.

-Her father was Peter Walker, believed to be a mixed-race Afro-Caribbean immigrant from the Danish West Indies.
-He was probably a descendant on his paternal side of Henry or George Walker, white men from Albany, New York who were known to have settled in the Danish West Indies in about 1840.
-In that Danish colonial society, racial lines were more fluid than in the former slave states of the United States.
+Larsen's father was Peter Walker, believed to be a mixed-race Afro-Caribbean immigrant from the Danish West Indies.
+Walker and Hansen obtained a marriage license in 1890, but may never have married.
+Walker was probably a descendant on his paternal side of Henry or George Walker, white men from Albany, New York, who were known to have settled in the Danish West Indies in about 1840.
+In the Danish West Indies, the law did not recognise racial difference, and racial lines were more fluid than in the former slave states of the United States.
 Walker may never have identified as "Negro."
 He soon disappeared from the lives of Nella and her mother; she said he had died when she was very young.
 At this time, Chicago was filled with immigrants, but the Great Migration of blacks from the South had not begun.
 Near the end of Walker's childhood, the black population of the city was 1.3% in 1890 and 2% in 1910.

-Marie married again, to Peter Larsen aka Peter Larson (b.
+Marie then married Peter Larsen (aka Larson, b.
 1867), a fellow Danish immigrant.
-In 1892 the couple had a daughter Anna Elizabeth aka Lizzie (married name Gardner) together.
+In 1892 the couple had a daughter, Anna Elizabeth, also known as Lizzie (married name Gardner).
 Nellie took her stepfather's surname, sometimes using versions spelled Nellye Larson and Nellie Larsen, before settling finally on Nella Larsen.
 The mixed family moved west to a mostly white neighborhood of German and Scandinavian immigrants, but encountered discrimination because of Nella.
-When Nella was eight, they moved a few blocks back east.
+When Nella was eight years old, they moved a few blocks back east.